 If you’re not a regular exerciser, the prospect of launching into an intense type of exercise routine may be overwhelming.
 It’s important to note that exercise needn’t be strenuous and draining to be effective; it should be an activity that you can seamlessly weave into your daily routine.

 Walking is arguably the most effective form of exercise out there.
-Whether it’s around the block or on a treadmill, just 30 minutes of walking per day can cut down the risk of chronic diseases and improve your cardiovascular health.
+Whether it’s around the block or on a treadmill, just 30 minutes of walking per day can m ake a big impact, reducing your risk of chronic diseases and improve your cardiovascular health.

 What Is The Worst Exercise For PCOS?

 If you have PCOS, exercise is crucial for symptom management and overall health.
 But, certain exercises can make your symptoms worse.
 High-heat yoga sessions like “Bikram Yoga” or “Hot Yoga” can cause dehydration and worsen skin irritations.
 The “No-Pain, No-Gain” mentality can lead to joint pain and inflammation, which aggravate PCOS symptoms like weight gain and insulin resistance.
-So heavy cardio exercises like HIIT workouts or CrossFit won’t do you any good.
-Instead, opt for low-impact exercises like swimming or walking that are gentler on the body.
+So heavy cardio exercises like HIIT workouts or CrossFit don’t work for some women with PCOS.
+If you find that these workouts give you anxiety or simply don’t give you the workout results you deserve, try this instead: Opt for low-impact exercises like swimming or walking that are gentler on the body.
 Find exercises that work for you and your unique needs by experimenting with different types of workouts.

 Although PCOS can’t be cured, you can live a symptom-free life through a combination of weight management, quality nutrition, and regular exercise.
 Exercising daily for 30-45 minutes is one of the best ways to stay healthy and manage the side effects of PCOS.
-For more tips on PCOS diet dos and don’ts, check out our podcast, A Cyster, and Mister, and our handy blog posts over on PCOS and Chill.
+For more tips on PCOS diet dos and don’ts, check out our podcast, A Cyster, and Mister, and our handy blog posts over on the PCOS Weight Loss blog.